johngage/slider-blog/README.md

 # First build: 28 March 2020

 - Checking /assets: no media directory, so no place to put images for slider.  /assets/images is there.
-Populate with unique images for test.
+I will populate three directories with unique images for each for this test
+  - /assets/media--the future standard location
+  - /assets/images--the old standard location
+  - /static/media--the older standard location
 - Don't know where the actual shortcode file resides.
-Is it pulled from the Wowchemy Github site?
+Is it pulled from the Wowchemy Github site when slider is invoked?
 -